 Porto Cristo is much bigger than S’Illot or Sa Coma and has much more of a tourist town feel about it but is still very nice.
 A large marina and very much a boating place you would certainly have to remember where you tied your vessel or you’d be searching for hours.

 On entrance to Cuevas del Drach the site was somewhat busy as we tagged on to the end of the 12pm tour.
 Though the tour of the caves is in no way guided, entrance is timed and accompanied to assure safety.
-At € 14.50 each it it a little steep for my liking but that’s mainly because I’m all about finding the freebies and discount entry times.
+At € 14.50 each (March 2016) it is a little steep for my liking but that’s mainly because I’m all about finding the freebies and discount entry times.
 Sadly we did not come across any of these for Mallorca even while in the off-season.

 First thing you notice on entering the Caves of Drach, or Cuevas del Drach, is the humidity jumps which seem contradictory to expectation – caves are cold, damp places right?
-The path is very accessible through there are stairs both at the start and them lots all together at the end.
-Sometime I get quite claustrophobic when places are crowded but after the initial decent people seemed to really spread out which puts me at ease and also allowed us to see a bit more.
+The path is very accessible through there are a few sets of stairs at the start and then lots at the end.
+Sometimes I get quite claustrophobic when places are crowded but after the initial decent people seemed to really spread out which put me at ease and also allowed us to see a bit more of the caves.
 Once your eyes have adjusted, the lighting in the caves really helps to amplify the masses of different shapes and structures created by the stalactite and stalagmite formations.

-A highlight of the cave visit is the orchestral element.
-As the cave tunnel opens up into a vast open space and underground Lake Martel.
-A large seated area has been created in the vaulted space to allow a comfy spot for a unique classical concert.
+A highlight of a visit to the Caves of Drach is the orchestral element.
+As the cave tunnel opens up into a vast open space and underground Lake Martel a large seated area has been created in the vaulted space to allow a comfy spot for a unique classical concert.
 As we all shuffle along the wooden benches and find a space the lights then dim before going out completely.

 Then slowly but surely a glow appears from the other side of the underground lake and classical music begins to play.
-The event is quite surreal as this little boat moves across the water complete with violins, cello and what seems to be an organ light up by little strings of fairy lights along the bow of the boat.
+The event is quite surreal as a little boat moves across the water complete with violins, cello and what seems to be an organ lit up by a little strings of fairy lights along the bow of the boat.

 The music is very nice and a whole setting makes an unusual but rather magical atmosphere.
-The guides ask for no photography during the short concert and its clear to see why.
+The guides ask for no photography during the short concert and it is clear to see why.
 Even the slightness light is a distraction so I can imagine flash photography would certainly ruin the whole effect.
 Despite this there were of course some people with phones out adding an unwelcome blue light from the crowd.
 If you’re visiting make sure you are considerate to others during the musical performance and keep your phone away.

-After a number of melodies our musicians and rowers in the boats got a round of applause and an offer was made to take people to the other side of the lake in the little row boats.
-While we we’re sure this would be a lovely addition for some people the long busy queue to take the trip didn’t really seem worth the two minute boat journey.
+After a number of melodies our musicians and rowers in the boats received a round of applause and an offer was made to take people to the other side of the lake in little row boats.
+While we we are sure this would be a lovely addition for some people the long busy queue to take the trip didn’t really seem worth the two minute boat journey.
 Instead we chose to walk around the side path before continuing on and out back into the sunny Porto Cristo afternoon.

 Thankfully our trip home was less eventful that the way out as I required fewer breather breaks and we even found a much safer route running along side the main road.